artisansdk/cqrs/readme.md

 - Commands should be one word action verbs written in present imperative tense
 - Queries can be worded like commands or as a noun that defines the result set
-- Events should be progressive tense (for before events) and past tense (for after events) conjugates of the command name
+- Events should be progressive tense (before events) and past tense (after events) conjugates of the command name
 - Namespaces should be used for uniqueness when multiple classes otherwise have the same name.